-United Parcel Service Inc. (UPS), the world’s biggest package delivery company, suspended air service to New York-area airports and several others along the East Coast today, said Susan Rosenberg, a spokeswoman.
+United Parcel Service Inc. (UPS:US), the world’s biggest package delivery company, suspended air service to New York-area airports and several others along the East Coast today, said Susan Rosenberg, a spokeswoman.
 The Atlanta-based company sent European flights bound for East Coast airports to its main air hub in Louisville, Kentucky, she said.

 Service is limited today in Manhattan, Brooklyn, Queens and the Bronx, and UPS isn’t doing pickups or deliveries in certain parts of New Jersey, eastern Maryland, Delaware and other cities in Sandy’s path, Rosenberg said.

 Amtrak, the U.S. long-distance passenger railroad, canceled service in the busy Northeast corridor through tomorrow.